ska-sa/kutleng_skarab2_bsp_firmware/README.md

 # kutleng_skarab2_bsp_firmware

+# Table of Contents

+[TOC]

+## Introduction

-The Vivado firmware for the skarab2 100G Ethernet and Partial Reconfiguration
+In this document the Vivado firmware for the skarab2 100G Ethernet and Partial Reconfiguration is describe together with the different modes of operation and testing.

 This is the work for the port of the 100G Ethernet to the VCU118+VCU1525 board.

 The Vivado version being used is Vivado 2019.2.1_AR72614

-# Building the Vivado Project
+## Building the Vivado Project

 To run the code clone it first to a directory